tassiluca/direct-style-experiments/docs/content/_index.md

 ./gradlew :analyzer-direct:run
 ```

-Detailed instructions follows in the specific sections.
+Detailed instructions follows in the specific sections (and in `README`).

 **Examples works with a version of the JDK > 21** (Virtual Threads are needed!).